railsblueprint/mina-puma-systemd/README.md

     $ bundle

 Note: by just including this gem, does not mean your development server will be Puma, for that, you need explicitly add `gem 'puma'` to your Gemfile and configure it.
-This gem does not (yet) create puma and systemd service config files, you have to do it manually.

 ## Usage